-The innovation authority will be headed by the Chief Minister.
+The innivation authority will be headed by the Chief Minister.

 “We are also setting up a legal framework to protect Intellectual Property (IP).
 A blockchain-based IP registry will be formed to protect smart ideas for commercialising them,” said Kumaraswamy.

-The JD-S-Congress coalition government is backing the IT industry to ensure its innovation thrives and the southern state retains its leadership in the transformation of the country through digitisation.
+Asserting that the JD-S-Congress coalition government was backing the IT industry to ensure its innovation thrives in the southern state, retaining its leadership in the transformation of the country through digitization.

-Kumaraswamy, who also holds the Finance portfolio, provided Rs 16 crore in the state budget for the fiscal 2018-19 to promote startups in the state.
+Kumaraswamy, who also holds the finance portfolio, provided Rs 16 crore in the state budget for the fiscal 2018-19 after coming to power in May.

 “As innovation and entrepreneurship will be the driving forces, we have set up 58 K-Tech Innovation Centres across the state to encourage and nurture innovations in the farm sector,” said Kumaraswamy.